LiveAQuietLife/obsidian-hold-course/README.md

 **Countdowns:** Each exam shows how many days away it is, updated automatically.

-**Status:** Click an exam to open its detail screen, where you can mark it done.
+**Status:** Exams are a simple done / not done toggle — click the status control on the exam row, or open the detail screen and use the Mark done button.
+A recorded grade appears as a quiet pill on done exams.
 Done exams can be hidden using the **Show done/Hide done** toggle on the Exams tab.

 Exams appear on the Calendar in their own color, distinct from lectures and assignments.

 <img src="screenshots/exams.jpg" width="700" alt="Exams">

 ---

 ## Library